DeuxHuitHuit/color_chooser_field/README.markdown

 ####Change log

+1.2.1

+* Updated to display properly with Symphony 2.0.7

 1.2

 * Now uses the [jQuery Tools Tooltip](http://flowplayer.org/tools/demos/tooltip/index.html) plugin so the color picker will not extend outside the browser window.